armadillica/flamenco/packages/flamenco-manager-go/README.md

 ## TO DO

+In no particular order:

-1. Heartbeat receiver from workers.
+- Heartbeat receiver from workers.
-2. Remove address & status from worker registration payload.
+- Remove address & status from worker registration payload.
-3. Way for Flamenco Server to get an overview of Workers, and set their status.
+- Way for Flamenco Server to get an overview of Workers, and set their status.
+- Receive parsed logs from Flamenco Worker.